TARADevOps/tsuki-webshop/DOCKER_DEPLOYMENT.md

 Exit the file by pressing and holding ctrl + x.
 This will initiate a prompt that will ask if you wish to save the changes, press Y and Enter.

 In The WordPress Admin UI, Navigate To Plugins and Activate Redis & Nginx Cache.

-Navigate to the Dashboard on the Left Menu Bar and Perform a Health Check.
+Navigate to the Dashboard on the Left Menu Bar and Perform a Health Check to Verify you Have a Healthy Application.

+### STEP 8: Portainer Admin UI

+Navigate to Your DevPanel URL and Folow the Instructions to Create an Admin User.
+Keep a Copy of the Credentials.
+Log into the Admin UI.

 ### Stoppage of Deployment